KarlisPaulus/racetrack-info-screens/README.md

 3. Enter the access key.
 4. If the key is incorrect, you will see an error message and need to try again.
 ### Front Desk

-* Create a New Race
+**Create a New Race**
  1. In the "Upcoming Races" section, Enter a race name (e.g., "Grand Prix") in the text box.
  2. Click "Add Race".

-* Add Drivers to the Race
+**Add Drivers to the Race**
  1. Select a race from the list by clicking on it. → Race details appear on the right.
  2. Click "Add Driver".
  3. In the pop-up:
 	* Driver Name: (e.g., "Bob")
 	* Car ID: (e.g., "5" for "Car 5")
  4. Click "Add Driver".

-* Edit Race Details
+**Edit Race Details**
-	* Change Race Name
+* **Change Race Name**
  1. Select the race.
  2. Click "Change Race Name".
  3. Enter the new name (e.g., "Ultra Grand Prix").
  4. Click "Save".
-	* Edit/Remove Drivers
+* **Edit/Remove Drivers**
-		1. In the Race Details section:
-			* Edit: Click the "Edit" button next to a driver → Update name/Car ID → "Save".
+ - Edit: Click the "Edit" button next to a driver → Update name/Car ID → "Save".
-			* Remove: Click "Remove" → Confirm deletion.
+ - Remove: Click "Remove" → Confirm deletion.

-* Delete a Race
+**Delete a Race**
 1. Select the race to delete.
 2. Click "Delete Race".
 3. Confirm by clicking "Yes, Delete".

 ### Race Controller
 * Start a race with the button "Start race".